-Local/R egional non-governmental non-state entities conduct waiver operational and administrative cal or regional level.
-There is a contract between the Medicaid agency and/or the operating age • uthorized by the Medicaid agency) and each local/regional non-state entity that sets forth the bilities and performance requirements of the local/regional entity.
-The contract(s) under which - conduct waiver operational functions are available to CMS upon request through the Medicaid the oper ating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6:
+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6: Specify the nature of these agencies and complete items A-5 and A-6: Specify the nature of these entities and complete items A-5 and A-6: at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or Specify the nature of these entities and complete items A-5 and A-6: